 Good For: Soldering electrical connections.

-Pictured: A pencil-styled iron (above right) and a soldering gun.
+Pictured: A pencil-style iron and a soldering gun.
 The iron takes longer to heat up but is less expensive.

 The Hot Spots